servo/project/FUNDING_REQUEST.md

 * grant for implementing a specific feature
 * paid work on recurring project activities

-Requests should include answers to the following questions:

-* What is the expected cost?
-* Is this cost a one time payment or recurring?
-* What is the expected benefit to the Servo project?
-* What are the risks if this request isn't funded?
-* Why you?
-What skills or experience make you a good candidate for this request?

 # Funding logistics

 All approved funding requests will be paid through [Open Collective](https://opencollective.com/servo), which provides an [FAQ](https://docs.opencollective.com/oceurope/how-it-works/expenses/expenses-and-getting-paid-faqs).

 To receive the funds, you will need to have a PayPal account or the ability to receive a bank transfer.

 While legal identifying information may be required, this information will only be visible to Open Collective project admins.